wenzel-lab/IncuTEC/my-new-page.md

 ## Sealing screw cubes and other attached parts {pagestep}
-Using a syringe, apply resin around the perimeter of the screw cube so that the product is visible continuously.
-Apply UV light to cure the resin, ensuring that every part of the joint is covered.
+Using a [syringe], apply [resin][UV resin] around the perimeter of the screw cube so that the product is visible continuously.
+Apply [UV light][UV flashlight] to cure the resin, ensuring that every part of the joint is covered.

 ![](images/AssemblyImages/p12.jpg)
 ![](images/AssemblyImages/p15.jpg)